 Can phthalates a pregnant mom is exposed to change her baby's brain development?

-Yes.
-A 2025 Nature Communications study linked prenatal phthalates to changes in newborn metabolism and slower infant neurodevelopment.
+A 2025 Nature Communications study linked prenatal phthalate exposure to newborn blood chemistry changes and infant neurobehavioral outcomes.

 What's actually in it